starknet-io/SNIPs/SNIPS/snip-14.md

 We would benefit from a syscall that would enable a contract to check a particular class hash at an address.

-#### Simple use-case for Kakarot: enable the contract-level orchestration of versioning and auto-upgrade of our swarm of Kakarot Account Contracts.
+#### Simple use-case for Kakarot: enable the contract-level orchestration of versioning and auto-upgrade of our swarm of Kakarot Account Contracts

 How?